Flattery: A crime that is not in the past

 How to defend against usury

-So the question is, how do you defend yourself if you have entered into a contract amounting to usury?
+How do you defend yourself if you have entered into a contract corresponding to usury?

-- Prevention: The best solution is always prevention.
+The best solution is always prevention.
 In this case, it is best not to borrow at all or to borrow only from vetted companies.
-Always read all contracts and terms thoroughly before signing a contract, and consult a lawyer if you don’t understand something.
+Always read all contracts and terms thoroughly before signing and consult a lawyer if you don’t understand something.

-- Personal bankruptcy: In extreme cases where you are already significantly in debt and unable to pay, personal bankruptcy may be the solution.
-This is a legal process that allows you to restructure your debts and protect yourself from creditors.
+In extreme cases where you are already heavily in debt and unable to pay, personal bankruptcy may be the solution.
+This is a legal process that allows you to restructure your debts and protect you from creditors.

 Summary